 Hiding Drug Use

-If you actively abuse substances, your loved ones have probably already voiced their concerns.
+If you actively use substances, your loved ones have probably already voiced their concerns.
 However, you may brush them off, deny there’s a problem, and use drugs in secret.
 If you feel like you need to hide your drug abuse, you likely have an addiction problem.

 Additionally, you might use your successful career as proof that you don’t have a problem.
 However, this only proves you have a high-functioning addiction.
 Underneath it all, you live two lives.
 You might do everything right in one life, while drugs reign in the other.

 Eventually, your addiction will creep into your successful home and work life.
-For example, this could come in the form of accidental overdose or a DUI.
+For example, this could come in the form of an accidental overdose or a DUI.
 Rather than wait for a devastating event, instead, reach out to the necessary help.

 Neglecting Family, Friends, and Work